Anveks/Python-Basics/readme.md

 AND askpython: https://www.askpython.com/ .

+NB: An amazing site that visualizes code execution: https://pythontutor.com/ .
+Not only Python, also JS, C, Java, etc.

 Python is a versatile and widely-used programming language known for its simplicity and readability.
 It was created by Guido van Rossum and first released in 1991.
 Python is an interpreted, high-level language, meaning it is designed to be easy to understand and write code quickly.

 Table of Contents: